Central Desert gets “best Sand Tracks show ever”

 “We are working towards a hall grant and the fact Sand Tracks used the hall has inspired us to move forward with the application,” he said.

-“The fact that over 120 people (in a town of 200) turned out for the event with competing cultural and sporting interests on the same weekend shows how our community fully supports a great group of artists and supportive roadcrew.”
+“The fact that [so many] people turned out for the event with competing cultural and sporting interests on the same weekend shows how our community fully supports a great group of artists and supportive roadcrew.”

 Workshops were conducted in each community, where participants were given personal music tuition by the Sand Tracks bands, and also hear of the country that the bands come from, as the band members share their culture and life story.